thedenisnikulin/poc_p2p_blockchain_project/README.md

-# simple blockchain
+# PoC P2P Blockchain Network

 Well, I like the idea of bitcoin and blockchain itself and find it quite smart.
-Here is a very basic proof-of-concept blockchain.
+Here is a basic proof-of-concept blockchain that I've built.
-It is based on a peer-to-peer decentralized network (at least it is going to be).
-For now it is under development stage.
+It is based on a peer-to-peer decentralized TCP network.

-## Problems